jolson88/trp/site/planning/tasks.md

     - Simplest solution is probably to watch from within Node and re-running the `generateSite` command directly (whose output is picked up by live-server)
 - 📄 Wortwhile posts from previous blog are ported to new site
     - https://github.com/jolson88/blog
-- 📖 Users can see the the most recent blog posts in one `latest` landing page
-- 📖 Users can see all blog posts in one `all` landing page

 # WIP